Hi-Angel/Hi-Angel.github.io/halogen-vs-react.md

 # P.S.

 This may be one of my last PureScript posts.
-While my experiment with using PureScript did succeed, but at some point management decided they want cross-team commands, and the company already has other projects in TypeScript, so project is being rewritten.
-The decision didn't involve any kind of technical discussion, it was sole top-management decision that they brought down.
+While my experiment with using PureScript did succeed, but at some point management decided they want cross-team commands, and the company has no PureScript projects.
+The decision didn’t involve any kind of technical discussion, it was sole top-management decision that they brought down.

 During this work I contributed a lot, both in terms of basic questions and sometimes answers, as well as actual code-contributions to core PureScript projects.
 In my spare time I also took maintainership over Emacs purescript-mode and noticeably improved it.
 Overall, I feel I significantly improved PureScript ecosystem, and I hope this post will significantly simplify the life for new people too.